wechaty/jekyll/jekyll/_posts/2024-01-17-wechaty-for-non-mainland-wechat-accounts.md

 author: aherman3
 categories: talk
 tags: puppet-wechat
-image: /assets/2024/01-wechaty-for-non-weixin-accounts/error-message.webp
+image: /assets/2024/01-wechaty-for-non-mainland-wechat-accounts/error-message.webp
 ---

-Due to Tencent policy change in 2017, newly created accounts are unable to login via Web Wechat.
-Since Wechaty uses Wechat Web API, Wechaty is also unable to login for these accounts.
-This issue can be solved with [UOS](https://github.com/wechaty/jekyll/blob/main/jekyll/_posts/2021-04-13-wechaty-uos-web.md).
+### Using Wechaty with a non-mainland China WeChat account

-Even using UOS, some users may find they are still unable to log in.
-This may be due to being a WeChat user, rather than Weixin.
-Weixin and WeChat users are differentiated by mobile numbers, Weixin users use Chinese Mainland mobile numbers while WeChat users use non-Chinese Mainland mobile numbers.
-You can check which type of user you are through Wechat -> Settings -> About -> Terms of Service.
+When scanning to access Wechaty, some international users may find they are still unable to log in.
+This may be due to which version of WeChat your account is registered with. **If your account was created with a non-Chinese Mainland mobile number (numbers not beginning with +86), you are using the international version of WeChat, which has some differences in service.** You can check which type of user you are through Wechat -> Settings -> About -> Terms of Service.

+The international version of WeChat does not allow WeChat Web login, so scanning the default service Wechaty login QR will return the message "Service unavailable for this account".

-If you are a Wechat user, don't worry!
+If you are a non-mainland Chinese Wechat user, don't worry!
 There are still multiple puppets you can use to access Wechaty.
-As a WeChat user, I was able to successfully access Wechaty with all 3 methods.
+With my non-mainland Chinese account, I was able to successfully access Wechaty with all methods.

 ## 1. Puppet XP